The Downtown Lights

 "The Downtown Lights" is a song by Scottish band The Blue Nile, released in 1989 as the lead single from their second studio album Hats.
 It was written by Paul Buchanan and produced by the band.

 "The Downtown Lights" reached No. 67 in the UK and remained in the charts for three weeks.
 It also reached No. 10 on the Billboard Modern Rock Tracks chart.
-The song's music video achieved medium rotation on MTV.
+The song's music video achieved Buzz Bin rotation on MTV.